 The National Institute on Drug Abuse (NIDA) says that fentanyl is a synthetic opioid.
 It does not come from the opium plant, like heroin and other opioids do.

-When used under medical supervision, fentanyl has been found to be safe and effective.
+When used under medical supervision, fentanyl is safe and effective.
 Despite this, it carries an incredibly high potential for misuse and can be habit-forming.

 Medical News Today says that fentanyl was first abused in the 1970s.
-Sometimes, it is misused by people who divert legitimately sourced fentanyl and provide it to people who do not have a prescription.
+Sometimes, it is misused by people who obtain legal fentanyl and provide it to people who do not have a prescription.